| Title: | Intracardiac Electrograms |

 Additional arguments to be passed to the function |

-compatible object with the ggm
+An {ggplot2} compatible object with the ggm class, which

 contains additional elements about the header and annotations of the